bostrot/wsl2-distro-manager/README.md

 You are very welcome to contribute to this project in order to make it better.

+### Missing distributions

+If you find any missing distribution that you think should be added please open a [Distro request](https://github.com/bostrot/wsl2-distro-manager/issues/new?assignees=&labels=distro+request&template=distro-request.md&title=Add+a+new+distribution).

 ### Docs

-Currently only the WSL API is documented with dart doc.
+Currently generated API docs are available.
 You can find the documentation [here](https://bostrot.github.io/wsl2-distro-manager/api/index.html).

 ### Code contributions